Response to Criticism – is Highland Titles Legitimate?

 Last Updated on

-Back in 2015, we received some criticism on Twitter: some fair, some unfair.
-The criticism led to accusations of Highland Titles being a scam – something that we obviously find very offensive.
+Back in 2015, we received some criticism on Twitter: some was fair, some was unfair.
+The criticism led to accusations of Highland Titles being a scam – which is as ridiculous as it is offensive.
+Highland Titles is a legitimate and reputable business which has been trading for 13 years, and if there is another gift company that engages so well and so often with its customers, we are yet to find it.

 So far, we have chosen not respond on Twitter as it’s a medium we struggle to fully understand, but some genuine questions have been raised.
 Here are our answers: